Migrate from Heroku

 Deployments

-—git isn't needed to deploy to Fly.io.
-The advantage to this approach is your git history will be clean and not full of commits like git push heroku -am "make app work"
+By default Heroku deployments are kicked off via the git push heroku command.
+Fly.io works a bit differently by kicking of deployments via fly deploy—git isn’t needed to deploy to Fly.io.
+The advantage to this approach is your git history will be clean and not full of commits like git push heroku -am "make app work" or git push heroku -m "ok it will really work this time".

-as the final command in your continuous integration pipeline, as outlined for GitHub in the Continuous Deployment with Fly.io and GitHub Actions docs.
+To achieve the desired git push behavior, we recommend setting up fly deploy as the final command in your continuous integration pipeline, as outlined for GitHub in the Continuous Deployment with Fly.io and GitHub Actions docs.

-Deploy via Git
+Deploy via git

-and the files on your local workstation will be deployed.
+Heroku’s default deployment technique is via git push heroku.
+Fly.io doesn’t require a git commit, just run fly deploy and the files on your local workstation will be deployed.

 Fly.io can be configured to deploy on git commits with the following techniques with a GitHub Action.